 The culture of improvement helps create a collaborative project environment where team members are motivated to enhance software quality and reliability with each new iteration.

 The DevOps loop endorses sharing successes and failures.
-The project team can rely on such practices as blameless postmortems, SRE-inspired Service Level Indicators/Service Level Objectives, and shared ownership of services.
+The project teams rely on blameless post-mortems, SRE-inspired Service Level Indicators (SLIs) and Service Level Objectives (SLOs), and shared ownership of services.

 Core Principles and Benefits of the DevOps Loop

-Successful implementation of a DevOps loop can greatly increase a company’s efficiency.
+The successful implementation of a DevOps loop can significantly increase a company’s efficiency.
 Required cultural shifts pay off through a number of benefits:

 Continuous Integration/Continuous Delivery (CI/CD)